A new method for estimation and model selection: $\rho$-estimation: Proofs

 {\bf Step 1.} Here we prove the following fondamental lemma. \begin{lem} If the function $\pen$ satisfies~\eref{def-pen}, then for all $\overline \gs\in\LL_{0}$ and $\xi>0$,

 \end{lem} \begin{proof} The proof relies on two propositions.
-The first one presents a version of Talagrand's result on the suprema of empirical processes that is proved in Massart~\citeyearpar{MR2319879}. \begin{prop} Let $T$ be some finite set, $U_{1},\ldots,U_{n}$ be independent centered random vectors with values in $\R^{T}$ and $Z=\sup_{t\in T}\ab{\sum_{i=1}^{n}U_{i,t}}$.
+The first one presents a version of Talagrand's result on the suprema of empirical processes that is proved in Massart~\citeyearpar{MR2319879}.
+An alternative solution would be to use Theorem~1.1 of Klein and Rio~\citeyearpar{MR2135312} instead of (\ref{eq-Massart}) below.
+This would lead to an analogue of (\ref{massart3}) with different values of the coefficients of $v^{2}$ and $x$ but not uniformly better. \begin{prop} Let $T$ be some finite set, $U_{1},\ldots,U_{n}$ be independent centered random vectors with values in $\R^{T}$ and $Z=\sup_{t\in T}\ab{\sum_{i=1}^{n}U_{i,t}}$.
 If for some positive numbers $b$ and $v$,

 then, for all positive $c$ and $x$,

 \end{prop} \begin{proof} The second displayed formula on page 170 of Massart~\citeyearpar{MR2319879} tells us that